BarakChamo/Mobile-Application-Development/resources/flux/README.md

 - `actionId` - the action enumerator (id) used to identify this action in your reducer
 - `actionProps` - an optional object containing additional action data (such as payloads, inputs, api data, etc.)

+##### `dispatchAsync(actionId, actionProps, promise)`
+The dispatchAsync allows you to trigger multiple dispatch cycles from a single dispatch call tracking the life cycle of the promise.
+When used, your reducer will receive an additional key in the `action` object, an `actionType`, that will be one of the valued specified in the `Store.ASYNC` enum: `FETCHING`, `DONE` and `ERROR`.

+- `actionId` - the action enumerator (id) used to identify this action in your reducer
+- `actionProps` - an optional object containing additional initial action data (such as payloads, inputs, api data, etc.)
+- `promise` - The promise to be tracked by the dispatcher.
+Each stage in the promise's cycle will trigger a dispatch event.

+Note that this will internally call `.then().catch()` on the passed promise and trigger dispatch events accordingly.

 ## Setup
 Begin by importing the flux `Store` module into your project: